PAPRUM

 -

-Cattle: Includes cows, bulls, and calves.
+Cattle: cows, bulls and calves.

 -

-Sheep: Refers to both sheep and lambs.
+Sheep: refers to both sheep and lambs.

 -